red-hat-storage/ocs-ci/ocs_ci/templates/workloads/logwriter/README.md

   (as evidence whether IO was affected)
 - data consistency of the written data
 - read/write IO stress such workload can create

+Assumptions:

+- all nodes have `topology.kubernetes.io/zone` label defined